-I campaigned relentlessly for the UK to remain part of the EU – for jobs and the economy, for the stability of our continent, for our standing in the world and to tackle the big issues of the day, from climate change to international terrorism, more effectively with our friends and neighbours.
+I campaigned relentlessly for the UK to remain part of the EU – for jobs and the economy, for the stability of our continent, for our standing in the world and because I believe that we can tackle the big challenges we face - from climate change to international terrorism - more effectively with our friends and neighbours.
 I made the case to hundreds of people at dozens of meetings and, with a great team of volunteers, spoke to over 9,000 people on their doorsteps - as well as delivering around 50,000 leaflets to homes across my constituency.

-I campaigned on the understanding that the outcome mattered because the result would be respected – whichever way it went – and, although close, the decision was to leave.
-But the only question on the referendum ballot paper was whether to remain or leave the EU.
+I campaigned on the understanding that the outcome mattered, because the result would be respected – whichever way it went – and, although close, the decision was to leave.
+That’s why I voted for the Article 50 Bill, enabling the Government to negotiate our departure.
+But that does not give them a mandate on the terms of our departure.
+The only question on the referendum ballot paper was whether to remain or leave the EU.
 There was no vote on the terms.
 I believe people voted to come out of the EU; they didn’t vote to lose out.

 I’ve been one of Labour’s Shadow Brexit Ministers since October 2016.
 I took the job to make sure that we leave the EU on terms that protect people’s jobs and livelihoods, keep pace with the highest employment and environmental standards and enable us to cooperate closely with our European partners on crime and security, as well as maintaining our partnerships on crucial issues like university research collaboration and scientific advancement.
 I set out my views on our future relationship in this article in the Yorkshire Post.

-Labour will not let the country lose out as the Tories, yet again, put party interests over the national interest.
+Labour will not let the country lose out as the Tories put party interests over the national interest.
 We will fight for a ‘jobs first’ Brexit and one which retains the rights and protections secured through EU membership - rejecting the absolutist red lines set out by the Government that threaten our economy, crime and justice cooperation, our health service and much more besides.
-We will keep options on the table, where the Government has ruled out the idea of any form of single market or customs union membership.
-Having secured a Parliamentary vote on the final Brexit deal, Labour has set six tests it must meet for us to agree to it, which you can read here.
+Having secured a Parliamentary vote on the final Brexit deal, Labour has set six tests it must meet, which you can read here.

-In July, the Government introduced legislation in the House of Commons to repeal the European Communities Act 1972, which incorporates EU law into our domestic law.
-But Labour has serious concerns about how the Government plan to replace these 40 years’ worth of rules, and we will vote against the Repeal Bill if changes are not made to the Bill.
+Before then, the EU Withdrawal Bill will come back to the House of Commons, after consideration in the Lords.
+This Bill repeals the European Communities Act 1972, which incorporates EU law into our domestic law.
+But Labour has serious concerns about how the Government plan to replace these 40 years’ worth of rules, and tried to amend it.
+Although we won a vote on the final deal, our other amendment were defeated by the Government so we voted against it.
+Now we are working in the Lords to secure positive changes to the Bill..
 Read more here.